Khan/engblog/src/posts/i18nize-templates.rst

 separates_nltext=False, it collects it up.
 Whenever it sees a segment with ``separates_nltext=True``, it concatenates together the previously collected-up segments, puts ``{{ _("...") }}`` around the whole thing, and emits it.
-Then it also emits the separates-nltext text; stuff that separates natural-language runs is never marked up, and can always be emitted verbatim.
+Then it also emits the separates_nltext text; stuff that separates natural-language runs is never marked up, and can always be emitted verbatim.